Your Guide to Planning, Planting, and Growing Snowdrops

 The snowdrop’s Latin name is Galanthus, meaning milk-white flower.
 From a distance, all snowdrops look pretty much the same.
 But on closer inspection there are subtle variations in flower size, shape and markings.
 The most commonly available species are Galanthus nivalis and Galanthus ikarieae, but there are now hundreds of named cultivars.
 The introduction of new varieties is fueled by an active international community of snowdrop enthusiasts who refer to themselves as “galanthophiles”.

 Each snowdrop bulb produces two or three long, narrow leaves and one stalk, topped with a snowy-white flower.
-The blossoms have three large outer petals (sepals) and three much smaller inner petals that overlap to form a tube that’s adorned with lime-green markings.
+The blossoms have three large outer petals (sepals) and three much smaller inner petals that overlap to form a tube that’s typically adorned with lime-green markings.
 The flowers dangle from arching, whisper-thin stems that allow them to bob to-and-fro in the lightest breeze.
-On sunny days, the outer petals rise and the blossoms look like they’re ready to take off.
+On sunny days, the outer petals rise and make the blossoms look like they’re ready to take off.

 Snowdrops are often combined with other early-flowering bulbs such as crocus, winter aconite, chionodoxa and scilla siberica.
 All of these bulbs are good naturalizers and will bloom year after year with little or no attention.